|1. Flexible Exchange Rates|

 wide band: rates are fixed, but a considerable amount of fluctuation is allowed around the parity rate.

 crawling peg: used in countries with high inflation rates.
 At any point in time, a country is committed to maintain its pegged exchange rate within a margin of X percent.
 The level is equal to its moving average of the exchange rates over a preceding period of Y weeks.

 where ZY = mean of Z over Y weeks.

 Mexico's arrangement during the early 1990s provides a good example of a crawling peg.
 Mexico pegged the peso to the US dollar.
 However, the inflation rates of the two countries diverged considerably, which necessitated a gradual depreciation of the peso.
-In this case, it is better to adopt a crawling peg than to devalue its currency periodically.
+In high inflation countries, it is better to adopt a crawling peg than to devalue its currency periodically.
 That is, 5% crawing peg for 10 years is better than a 50% devaluation once a decade.

 Similarly, Nicaragua pegged the value of its currency to the US dollar.
 US inflation rate averaged about 2 to 3 %, but inflation in Nicaragua remained between 10 to 20% a year.
 Because of this large difference in inflation rates, there would be a tendency for the córdoba to depreciate against the US dollar.
 Thus, Nicaragua adopted a crawling peg.
 (Daniels and van Hoose, 2002)